 While it features the same head size as the Pure Aero, this racquet is more comfortable to play with by tennis beginners.
 With its compact head, you can have much space to work with while trying your powerful whirl during long rallies.

-3. Wilson Sporting Goods Burn Tennis Racket
+3. Wilson Sporting Goods Burn Tennis Racquet

-The Wilson Sporting Goods Burn Tennis Racket is another tennis racquet for spin equipped with cutting-edge Countervail technology.
+The Wilson Sporting Goods Burn Tennis Racquet is another tennis racquet for spin equipped with cutting-edge Countervail technology.
 It maximizes player energy and igniting power.
 It also features a simple design and Spin Effect Technology that increases ball RPM without changing your swing when you hit the ball.

 This arm-friendly racquet also comes with a Parallel Drilling that provides a consistent string bed response while radically increasing the racquet’s club spot.
 Furthermore, it features a High-Performance Carbon Fiber, providing increased frame stiffness for explosive power developed for powerful swings.